Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition, the in-class problem breakdowns are especially helpful.
 The live class curriculum uses some great problems to help explain concepts and you are always free to ask questions.

 Furthermore, the Princeton Review instructors are truly top-notch and some of the best in the GMAT game.
 The instructor in my class was crazy smart.
 She was a 99th percentile scorer and knew her stuff inside and out.
-She wasn’t the most gregarious person I’ve ever met, but she was still a great communicator.
+She wasn’t the most outgoing person I’ve ever met, but she was still a great communicator.

 She was all business in going about delivering us the course content but was always patient and was happy to slow down and take questions or explain something a different way.
 Overall, I was very impressed with the Princeton Review live course I attended.